-Call us on to start planning your vacation to Camp Cecil or take a look at our itineraries to Baja California
+Call us on to start planning your holiday to Camp Cecil or take a look at our itineraries to Mexico

 Unplug from the modern world and escape to the idyllic Isla Espiritu Santo.
 Sleep under the stars in canvas tents at Camp Cecil, a truly unique haven for sun-seekers and wildlife lovers, perfectly located on the shores of the glistening Sea of Cortez.